omatei01/userspaceio/README.md

 #### How pins are mapped
 This is based on testing on a NanoPi Duo. gpiochip0 starts at 0 and gpiochip1 start at 352.
-Consider the following examples:
+Consider the following table:

 |Name                           |Chip Name |Line|sysfs|
 | ----------------------------- | -------- | -- | --- |